schavez100/schavez100.github.io/Game_Critique_4.md

 ### Controls
 Point and click depending on that platform you are playing on but it is mostly point and click.
 # Bugs
+I could not find any bugs unless there were bugs with the graphs that indicate spread and cure progress.
 # Final Thoughts
+The game is very insightful to how diseases spread and to watch as everyone dies because of the evolving plague.
+The game plays well however, I do not see it something that I will play for several hours at a time.
+It would be nice to see the developers add more plagues that are official.
+The option to play custom plagues made by the community makes it interesting to see what others could do.